4elta/recon/README.md

 * SSH configuration (`nmap`)
 * TLS configuration (`testssl`, `sslscan` or `sslyze`)

+The analyzer prints its results in Markdown, in the format expected by the [report generator](https://github.com/4elta/report-generator).
 If you need the analysis in a markup format other than Markdown, just [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) the output of the analyzer to [`pandoc`](https://pandoc.org/) and you are good to go.
 Below is an example of a conversion to `docx`: